 The Super Cohort will be open to include the diverse range of UK observational and clinical longitudinal studies; equally, the linked data will be open for controlled access to the bona fide research community.
 The requirements of data owners and studies will be upheld during these processes.

-As a collective effort, the Secretariat require experts in data linkage working with LPS to make this Super Cohort a reality.
+As a collective effort, we require experts in data linkage working with LPS to make this Super Cohort a reality.
 This project has been identified as a high priority due to its potential to support research questions in the SAGE/NIHR rolling call prioritisation process and, as such, there is an urgent need to make the model an operational resource.
 We can achieve this by developing ideas and drawing from the expertise of a diverse range of LPS to respond to challenges, maximise research benefits and ensure that the super-cohort can accommodate the needs of all collaborators.

-Facilitated by CLOSER, this workshop will be an opportunity to contribute to the development of the Super Cohort model with your expertise in data linkage and/or longitudinal research governance.
+This workshop will be an opportunity to contribute to the development of the Super Cohort model with your expertise in data linkage and/or longitudinal research governance.
 Delegates will also gain insight into the opportunities this emerging resource can offer your study going forward.

 During the session, delegates will also have the chance to:

 - learn about the objectives of the super-cohort model and how to participate in the project,

 - contribute their ideas on multiple aspects of the project, and